arenaxr/arena-persist/README.md

 # Arena Persistence service

-Listens on MQTT for ARENA objects to save to mongodb store
+Listens on MQTT for ARENA objects to save to mongodb store.

+A client then can make an HTTP request to the URL the server this service is running on the retrieve a list of persisted objects to load upon entering any scene.

 ## Install